USF alumni smiling and talking

 Public Safety

-The Department of Public Safety is committed to maintaining a safe and secure campus for all students, faculty, staff, and visitors.
+Public Safety is committed to maintaining a safe and secure campus for all students, faculty, staff, and visitors.
 Some of the services Public Safety offers include:

 • 24-hour campus patrol by Public Safety Officers, on foot, in marked vehicles, Segways, and electric motorbikes.

 • A Dispatch Communications Center that operates 24-hours per day.
-USF community members may call the 24-hour emergency number to report accidents, crimes, suspicious persons, hazards, and other emergencies.
+USF community members may call the 24-hour emergency number to report accidents, crimes, suspicious persons, hazards and other emergencies.

 • Direct-dial emergency phones located outside campus buildings, in most parking lots and all multi-level parking garages.
 These phones are housed in yellow boxes and are labeled with red and white signs.
+Several phones are also accompanied by steady burning blue lights.

 Privacy